 #1 Have an agreement on the definitions

 Your team should always use the same definitions at all times.
 They should avoid instances where they use terms interchangeably thinking that they have the same definition.
-Most times, the definition will differ one from another.
-The playbook for customer acquisition should have all definitions for every term that should be used by the team.
+Most times, the definition will differ one from to another.
+The playbook for customer acquisition should have all definitions for every term.

 #2 Have an agreement concerning the process/workflow